 Only a Company Can Make an RPG

-The RPG scene has repeatedly laughed, cried, or tooted about the various articles on ‘indie RPGs’ which are in fact made by corporations.
-But even the smallest, the most indie of the indie-RPGs, has a credits page at the start.
-Any one-person-show (something with no credits beyond its singular author) wouldn’t have an editor; and any book without an editor desperately needs one.
+The RPG scene has repeatedly laughed, cried, or tooted about the various ‘indie RPGs’ made by corporations with with multiple accountants.
+But wherever you want to draw the line, it can’t be a single author, because nobody makes a standard RPG alone.
+Even the smallest, the most indie of the indie-RPGs, has a credits page at the start.
+Any book with only one person to credit wouldn’t have an editor; and any book without an editor desperately needs one.1

 Only a company can make an RPG.
 These books have the word-count of a thesis, and have to skip between technical explanations and purple prose, sometimes many times per page.
 That’s why most have a dozen different editors who start work only after a team of writers have settled down and mostly stopped typing.
 I’ve never seen IT people credited in a book, but they must be there - any company with a bunch of ‘IP’, and Adobe Licences needs a bunch of engineers to support everyone else.

 So if the indie RPG scene wants to stop the word ‘indie’ being used as a synonym for ‘shit’, we need to form companies in some minimal sense of coöperating with each other.
-Almost every advantage the large corporations have over the indie scene comes simply from numbers.
+Large corporations publish everyone’s favourite RPGs because they are large.
 They have more editors and artists, the artists and editors have more time to work on the book.
 They have time to polish their words, while the indie creators have day-jobs.
 They have fancy specialists for the index and specialists for the layout, while the indie creators just try to be everyone and do everything.

 Can You Count, Suckers?